WHY DO WE LIKE TO GET DRUNK?

 Articles you may also be interested in

 The Australian government has announced that the fees for humanities degrees will more than double.
 This can only make our current epidemic of ignorance of history far worse.
-“When people […]
+“When people who should know better do something egregiously silly, humanities graduates tend to apply their critical thinking skills to understanding why.
+Using the reasoning powers and […]

 The text of this article was republished with the kind permission of the author, Edward Slingerland.